 This story was updated at 3:39 p.m. on July 1.
 An earlier version stated the university set its threshold for handling new COVID-19 cases at 150 per week.
 In a follow-up interview on June 29, Deborah Beck said this was incorrect.
-University spokesperson Jeff Stensland clarified that 150 represents the number of new cases the Student Health Center can handle without making adjustments to its operation.
+University spokesperson Jeff Stensland clarified that 150 represents the number of additional patients the Student Health Center can handle per week without making adjustments to its operation.
 This story and its headline have been updated to reflect this.

 Director of Strategic Health Initiatives Rebecca Caldwell likened USC at the beginning of fall to a cruise: We “want the cruise ship to leave the harbor as free of infection as possible.”

-According to Student Health Services Director Deborah Beck and university spokesperson Jeff Stensland, the Student Health Center can handle an additional 150 new cases of COVID-19 per week without having to make operational adjustments.
-This number is in addition to the Student Health Center's current caseload of 150 patients per day.
+According to Student Health Services Director Deborah Beck and university spokesperson Jeff Stensland, the Student Health Center can handle an additional 150 patients per week without having to make operational adjustments.
+This number is in addition to the Student Health Center's current caseload of 150 patients per day or 1,050 per week.

 As people return to campus throughout the summer, the university has launched a series of COVID-19 testing initiatives with the goal of testing all students, faculty and staff.
 It is not a requirement for everybody be tested, but testing does play an important role in tracking and limiting the virus’ spread.